All birds

 Breast colour differences

-Many people think that you can tell the difference between male and female robins by the intensity of the colour on their breast.
-It's thought that male robins have a much brighter red breast than the female.
-Recent spectrometry studies have somewhat confirmed this, although, it's pretty much impossible to tell the difference when just comparing two robins as there is considerable overlap between the sexes.
+Many people think that you can tell the difference between male and female robins by the intensity of the colour of their breasts.
+It's thought that male robins have much brighter red breasts than females.

 Common misconceptions

-Many people think that female robins don't have red breasts when in fact they do.
+Many people think that female robins don't have red breasts when, in fact, they do.
 Juvenile robins are the ones who lack the red bib.
-It's also thought by many that females are the only sex that have white bars on their wings but again, this actually isn't true as the males also have these.
+It's also thought by many that females are the only sex that have white bars on their wings, but again, this actually isn't true as the males also have these.

 Which am I most likely to see?